Visiting a Patient

 Omaha, NE 68106-0159

-If you would like to stay close to the patient you are visiting at The Nebraska Medical Center, we have available rooms on campus.
+If you would like to stay close to the patient you are visiting at Nebraska Medicine, we have available rooms on campus.
 Please visit the Lodging and Transportation page for more information about your stay.

 Make an Appointment